cristian-dust/ReReaddit/README.md

-# Reddit Save Overflow
+# ReReaddit

-Fully client-side Chrome extension (Manifest V3) that backs up, searches, and exports your saved Reddit posts.
+ReReaddit is a fully client-side Chrome extension (Manifest V3) that backs up, searches, and exports your saved Reddit posts.
 No servers, no tracking—everything lives in the browser.

 ## Capabilities
 - Reddit OAuth via `chrome.identity.launchWebAuthFlow`